 THE LONGEVITY OF GRIEF

 There is some truth to the saying—"Time heals all wounds.”
-But not in this life can it be fully said.
-The last sixteen years since Rich died have helped with softening the pain of grief which comes from the death of a child, an only child.
-Words cannot express this most grueling experience for a parent, yet time does soften the blow.
-Nevertheless, someone is still always missing!
+But not in this life fully can it be said.
+The last sixteen years since Rich died have helped with softening the pain of grief which comes from the death of a child.
+Words cannot express this most grueling experience for a parent, yet nonetheless time does soften the blow.
+But one is still missing!

 We are missing Rich.
-Missing the laughter from his wry sense of humor, his gifts of love of singing and music, his artistic flare.
-Most of all we’re missing his loving presence, his hopes and care that he would have brought to our lives, and we to his.
+Missing the laughter from his wry sense of humor, his gifts of love of singing and music, his artistic flare; but most of all we’re missing his loving presence, his hopes and care that he would have brought to our lives, and we to his.